b1o-eu/spotify-game-overlay/assets/README.md

 # Assets Folder

-This folder contains app icons and images for the Spotify Game Overlay.
+This folder contains app icons and images for the Spotify Game Menu.

 ## Required Icons for Distribution